Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: Literature Review

-The study of bundle pricing has a long history in economics and operations research communities.
-Early work in the two-product setting established the profitability of bundling relative to separate sales: \citet{stigler1963united} first shows that pure bundling (PB) in which products are only sold together as a package at a single price can dominate component pricing in profitability for two products, while \citet{adams1976commodity} and \citet{schmalensee1984gaussian} demonstrate the profitability for CP, PB and MB for the two-products case.
+\textbf{Bundle pricing.} The study of bundle pricing has a long history in economics and operations research communities.
+Early work in the two-product setting established that bundling can be more profitable than separate sales, including pure bundling (PB), component pricing (CP), and mixed bundling (MB) \citep{stigler1963united,adams1976commodity,schmalensee1984gaussian}.
 Later research extends these insights to large-scale settings.
-A stream of work analyzes simplified mechanisms such as CP (\citealt{abdallah2019benefit}), PB (\citealt{bakos1999bundling, abdallah2019benefit}), and bundle-size pricing (BSP) \citep{chu2011bundle}.
-Specifically, \citet{bakos1999bundling} prove that PB approximates the revenue of MB when the number of products grows large under zero costs and independent and additive valuations.
-Later, \citet{abdallah2019benefit} provides lower bounds for revenue loss under positive costs from PB.
-Empirical and theoretical studies show that BSP can outperform CP and PB in certain conditions and can achieve asymptotic optimality when product costs are homogeneous, though it deteriorates under cost heterogeneity \citep{hitt2005bundling,chu2011bundle,abdallah2021large,li2021convex}.
-More recently, novel mechanisms have been proposed, such as pure bundling with disposal for costs \citep{ma2021reaping}, lootbox schemes \citep{chen2020loot}, and component pricing with bundle-size discounts (CPBSD) \citep{chen2022component}, which unify CP, PB and BSP approaches and achieve constant-factor guarantees.
-Complementary to mechanism design, a computational line of work has modeled bundle pricing directly as a mixed-integer program.
-The seminal work by \citet{hanson1990optimal} pioneers the MB formulation of the optimal bundle pricing problem, showing that it preserves rigorous surplus maximization and price sub-additivity constraints, though its scalability is limited by the exponential growth of candidate bundles.
-Our work follows this computational tradition: we retain \citet{hanson1990optimal}’s framework while leveraging graph-based learning to prune the bundle space before invoking the MILP solver, thereby combining theoretical rigor with practical scalability.
+A stream of work analyzes simplified mechanisms such as PB and bundle-size pricing (BSP) \citep{bakos1999bundling,hitt2005bundling,chu2011bundle,abdallah2019benefit}.
+In particular, PB can approximate the revenue of MB when the number of products grows large under zero costs and independent additive valuations \citep{bakos1999bundling}, while later work studies large-scale bundling with positive production costs \citep{abdallah2019benefit}.
+Empirical and theoretical studies show that BSP can outperform CP and PB in certain conditions and can achieve asymptotic optimality when product costs are homogeneous, though it may deteriorate under cost heterogeneity \citep{hitt2005bundling,chu2011bundle, abdallah2021large, li2021convex}.
+More recently, novel mechanisms have been proposed to address different limitations of classical bundling schemes.
+Pure bundling with disposal for cost (PBDC) mitigates the adverse effect of high production costs \citep{ma2021reaping}; component pricing with bundle-size discounts (CPBSD) subsumes CP, PB, BSP, PBDC, and two-part tariffs as special cases and inherits constant-factor guarantees under additive independent valuations \citep{chen2025component}; and \citet{sun2025partition} study the design and pricing of a single bundle offered together with individually sold remaining products, combining structural analysis with optimization-based algorithms.
+Complementary to mechanism design, a computational line of work models bundle pricing directly as a mixed-integer program.
+The seminal MB formulation explicitly models customer self-selection and price subadditivity constraints \citep{hanson1990optimal}, though its scalability is limited by the exponential growth of candidate bundles.
+Our work partially follows this computational tradition: we retain the mixed bundling framework while using graph-based learning to construct a restricted candidate bundle family before invoking the MILP solver, thereby combining the structural rigor of MB with practical scalability.